Torn and stretched ear lobe repairs

 To make an online booking with one of our doctors click here.

-To request an estimation of the cost of your ear lobe repair click here.
+To get an estimation of the cost of your ear lobe repair click here.

 For a full list of our fees and services click here.